adhamahmed/Glossary/README.md

 P4 Explain  the  debugging  process and explain  the debugging  facilities  available  in  the  IDE

-D4 Crit ic ally  evaluat e  why  a coding standard is necessary in a team as well as for the individual
+D4 Critically  evaluate  why  a coding standard is necessary in a team as well as for the individual